dhirajnitk/Keras-HDF5-/README.md

     f1_label = h5.File(all_labels_hdf5, 'r')
     # Shuffle:false(training or validation sequence wont be shuffled.
 They will be in order and faster to fetch)
     # fit_generator shuffle flag only shuffles the batches.
+    #Keras OrderedEnqueuer is used to read from  HDF5 caches
     train_generator = datagen.flow_hdf5( f1_trainvalidation['data'],
                                          f1_label['data'],
                                          subset = 'training',